-Adding Mirrors to a room can really help to reflect light and create the illusion of more space.
-Place a large mirror on the wall opposite a window to bringing the outside in and flood the room with light.
+Another must-have is a mirror as it will reflect the natural light making spaces feel bigger.
+Place a large mirror on the wall opposite a window to bring the outside in and flood the room with light.